altibiz/mess/docs/docs/mess.md

 ## Utilities

-There are a couple of utility projects in the `src` directory (`Mess.Prelude` and `Mess.OrchardCore`) that provide various utility functions to modules.
-These are separated in two different projects because `Mess.Prelude` does not depend on Orchard Core and `Mess.OrchardCore` does.
+There are a couple of utility projects in the `src` directory (`Mess.Prelude` and `Mess.Cms`) that provide various utility functions to modules.
+These are separated in two different projects because `Mess.Prelude` does not depend on Orchard Core and `Mess.Cms` does.
 By doing this we can extend Mess without relying on Orchard Core.

-This is reflected in the `test` directory where `Mess.Prelude.Tests` and `Mess.OrchardCore.Tests` contain tests for the respective projects, but also provide utilities for module test projects.
+This is reflected in the `test` directory where `Mess.Prelude.Tests` and `Mess.Cms.Tests` contain tests for the respective projects, but also provide utilities for module test projects.

 Learn more about utilities in the [Utilities](/mess/docs/utilities) chapter.